 In Key Stages 1 and 2 (years 1-6) we teach the National Curriculum.
 Click here to view.

-In KS2 children also study a Foreign Language which in our school if French.
+In KS2 children also study a Foreign Language which in our school is French.

-Religious Education is a statutory subject and is taught throughout the school from Foundation to Year 6.
+Religious Education is a statutory subject and is taught throughout the school from Foundation to Year 6, we also have a calendar of collective worship themes, through which children are offered opportunities to reflect on ‘big themes’.

 The national curriculum provides pupils with an introduction to the essential knowledge that they need to be educated citizens.
 It introduces pupils to the best that has been thought and said; and helps engender an appreciation of human creativity and achievement.